-Describe additional requirements for transfer admission, if applicable: Audition required for music applicants; D11 portfolio for art applicants.
+Describe additional requirements for transfer admission, if applicable: Audition required for music applicants; portfolio for art applicants.
 Separate application for education, nursing, and social work majors.
-Minimum GPA required of transfer students is 2.25 with 24-29 credits, 2.0 with 30 or more credits.
+Minimum GPA required of transfer students is 2.0 with 24 or more earned college credits.